michaeljsteel/NumBAT/docs/source/fem_formulation.rst

 The transverse part of the field is represented by 12 basis functions composed from products of P2 polynomials and gradients of P1 polynomials.
+Three functions (shown in each row in the figure below) are associated with each of the barycentre and the three edge mid-points.

 .. figure:: ./images/general/em_vecfuncs.png
     :width: 15cm